Most actors can happily stand up and promote their work to the hilt because they've put time, effort and sometimes money into the movie's output.

 2. Burt Reynolds and 'Boogie Nights'

-As recently as this year, Reynolds was quizzed by Conan O'Brien about the movie and admitted that he was offered the role seven times - and turned it down each time.
+In 2015, Reynolds was quizzed by Conan O'Brien about the movie and admitted that he was offered the role seven times - and turned it down each time.
 "I have a hard time with that whole… Oh, better use another adjective.
 I have a difficult time.
-It just wasn’t my kind of film," said Reynolds, and claims he still hasn't seen it and will likely die without seeing it.
-Burt, man, you're missing out.
+It just wasn’t my kind of film," said Reynolds, and claimed he still hadn't seen it and would likely die without seeing it.
+Burt, man, you missed out.

 1. Christopher Plummer and 'The Sound of Music'